openlayers/ol-mapbox-style/README.md

 applyStyle(layer, 'mapbox://styles/mapbox/bright-v9', {accessToken: 'YOUR_MAPBOX_TOKEN'});
 ```

-To apply the properties of the Mapbox Style's `background` layer to the map or a `VectorTile` layer, use the `applyBackground()` function.
+To apply the properties of the Mapbox/MapLibre Style's `background` layer to the map or a `VectorTile` layer, use the `applyBackground()` function.

 There is also a low-level API available.
 To create a style function for individual OpenLayers vector or vector tile layers, use the `stylefunction` module: